Top 10 Most Dirtiest Cities In The World

 8. Antananarivo, Madagascar

 With the global fame of Madagascar being a go-to destination among tourists, who would have thought that its capital – Antananarivo – will make it here to our countdown of dirtiest cities in the world?
 That’s right.
-Believe it or not, the city is suffering from high levels of water and air pollution.
+Believe it or not, the city is suffering from high levels of air and water pollution.
 This is mainly due to it’s little to zero waste management system and escalating industrialisation.
 With over two million inhabitants, the city can hardly cope with the overwhelming increase in its population.

 7. Sukinda, India